fabeklou/alx-files_manager/README.md

 - [x] Upload a new file
 - [x] Change permission of a file
 - [x] View a file
-- [ ] Generate thumbnails for images
+- [x] Generate thumbnails for images
+- [ ] Send a welcome email to new users
+- [ ] Implement E2E testing

 ### Resources